MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 | +/- 8g        | 4096	        | +/- 1000 deg/s| 32.8          | 0x10	        | 00010000      |
 | +/- 16g	      | 2048	        | +/- 2000 deg/s| 16.4          | 0x18	        | 00011000      |

 The slave address is b110100X which is 7 bits long.
 The LSB bit of the 7 bit address is determined by the logic level on pin AD0.
 This allows two sensors to be connected to the same I2C bus.
-When used in this configuration, the address of the one of the devices should be b1101000 (pin AD0 is logic low) and the address of the other should be b1101001 (pin AD0 is logic high).
-Communication will typically take place over the 0x68 register.
+When used in this configuration, the address of one of the devices should be b1101000 (pin AD0 is logic low) and the address of the other should be b1101001 (pin AD0 is logic high).
+Communication will typically take place over the `0x68` register.

-**Ensure that the proper logic (3.3V vs 5V) is being used so you do not fry it**
+**Ensure that the proper logic (3.3V vs 5V) is being used so you do not fry your sensor**

 ## Use
 ### Arduino